prof. Tom Taghon (PhD)

 Research focus

-The overall goal of our work is to understand the transcriptional network that induces and controls T cell development in human.
-T lymphocytes are vital cells of the immune system and comprise a particular type of blood cells that is generated from the blood forming hematopoietic stem cells.
+The overall goal of T cell team Taghon is to understand the molecular mechanisms that drive T cell development in human.
+T lymphocytes are vital cells of the immune system and comprise a particular type of blood cells that is generated in the thymus from blood forming hematopoietic stem cells.
 In clinical settings where hematopoietic stem cells are transplanted to rebuild the immune system, for instance following chemotherapy with the aim to eradicate cancer cells, the recovery of T lymphocytes is slow and often limited, leading to a prolonged phase of immune deficiency in which patients are highly susceptible to infections.
-By obtaining novel insights into the molecular network that induces the step-wise conversing of hematopoietic stem cells into T lymphocytes, we aim to improve the development of these immune cells following stem cell transplantation.
-In addition, since many of the key transcriptional regulators of normal T lymphocyte development are often aberrantly expressed in T-acute lymphoblastic leukemia, another part of our work aims to reveal how gain- or loss-of-function expression of these factors alters normal T cell development and contributes to oncogenic transformation.
-By studying the changes in gene expression that occur upon such perturbations, these insights provide novel opportunities for targeted therapy.
+To reveal the molecular drivers of human T cell development, the lab uses state-of-the-art technologies (single cell multi-omics and CRISPR/Cas9) on human T cell precursors, and we are also part of the human thymus cell atlas consortium.
+In addition to increasing our fundamental understanding of this developmental process, we also apply this knowledge to generate novel cell therapy products that can be used in the context of cancer, such as human T cell precursors and γδ T cells.
+Furthermore, since many of the key transcriptional regulators of normal T lymphocyte development are often aberrantly expressed in T-acute lymphoblastic leukemia, another part of our work aims to reveal how gain- or loss-of-function expression of these factors alters normal T cell development and contributes to oncogenic transformation.

 Expertise to offer